|

 The Wakefield Back Catalogue

-Wakefield Back Catalogue contains PDF copies
+in April 2020, the tenth edition of The Wakefield Back Catalogue contains PDF

-of the Club’s monthly newsletters going from The WROCC
+copies of the Club’s monthly newsletters going from The WROCC

-and Awake right back to the very first “hints &
+and Awake right back to the very first “hints & tips”

-tips” sheet handed out at the April 1983 meeting.
+sheet handed out at the April 1983 meeting.

 The WROCC Guide to Networking